-The film does a brilliant job of blending a narrative of what the life for a freelance journalist is actually like, as well as focusing-on the more personal story of: ‘Louis’ at the same time, with both of them fitting the dark tone of the film extremely well.
+Being shot over the course of twenty-eight nights.
+The film does a brilliant job of blending a narrative of what the life for a freelance journalist is actually like, as well as focusing on the more personal story of: ‘Louis’ at the same time, with both of them fitting the dark tone of the film extremely well.
 This alongside the exploration of the city of Los Angeles gives the film a great personality, as the film explores every seedy corner of the city, always using real locations over any visual effects, unlike many other films nowadays.

-Jake Gyllenhaal also gives one of the best performances of his career here, coming off as a creepy, sly and selfish character who excels at his work, yet despite being mostly unlikable.
+Jake Gyllenhaal also gives one of the best performances of his career here, coming-off as a creepy, sly and selfish character who excels at his work, yet despite being mostly unlikable.
 He still manages to be an engaging protagonist mostly through his charisma and intelligence, even as he descends further and further down the line.
-Riz Ahmed also portrays ‘Rick’ within the film, ‘Louis’ underpaid and underappreciated partner who is almost his complete opposite in many ways.
+Gyllenhaal even went to the extent of losing over twenty-pounds for the role, which was actually Gyllenhaal’s own idea, as he visualised ‘Lou’ as a hungry coyote.
+Riz Ahmed also appears in the film as ‘Rick,’, ‘Louis’ underpaid and underappreciated partner who serves as almost his complete opposite in many different ways.
 These two alongside the supporting cast of Rene Russolate and the late Bill Paxton are all brilliant throughout the film, never failing to impress within their respective roles.

 The cinematography by Robert Elswit is some of the best cinematography I’ve seen in a film in a long-time, utilising an enormous amount of varied shots, including a large amount of wide and mid shots, which are always a joy to see, with the film always using its cinematography to increase the amount of tension or drama that’s on-screen.
 The film also makes great use of it’s dark blue and orange colour palette as well as large amounts of street lighting, which both definitely help give the film a distinct visual flair and make many of the bright colours stand-out amongst the darkness of Los Angeles at night.

 In conclusion, ‘Nightcrawler’ still retains it’s spot-on my list of favourites, with its outstanding cinematography in addition to the pretty fantastic original score and performances throughout.
 The film has a lot to offer, and I’m still thrilled the film came out as well as I did.
-Easily a 9/10 for this one, both for its filmmaking and it’s appeal, I’d absolutely recommend you give ‘Nightcrawler’ a watch or two.
+As due to both its filmmaking and it’s appeal, I’d absolutely recommend anyone give ‘Nightcrawler’ a watch.
+Final Rating: 9/10.